 Sea salt helps heal wounds.
 But you shouldn’t take a saltwater bath in your tub because you could unknowingly introduce bacteria and other undesirables into your wound from sitting in a pool of water.
 Instead, there are going to be a lot of showers in the near future.

 What you’ll want to do instead of a bath to soak your wound is this.
 Put some of the salt water into a Dixie cup or a small glass you have.
 Bend over and let your belly press fully against the rim of the glass.
 Make a seal against your skin and press hard against it as you lay down on a couch or a bed.

 Let that water stay on your belly button area for at least 10 minutes.
 You should do it once that first day.
-After that, shoot for twice a day – once in the morning and once in the evening before bed.
+After that, aim for twice a day – once in the morning and once in the evening before bed.
 The saltwater will help break down the crust that may form over the area that has been pierced.
 Plus, it’s a great cleanser and natural healer.

 For the first month after you get your belly button pierced, you should continue doing your saltwater rinses twice a day.
 Continue to choose your wardrobe carefully.
-Any tight clothes that rub up against your piercing or pull and tug at it will set your recovery back a bit.
+Any tight clothes that rub up against your piercing or pull and tug at it, will set your recovery back a bit.

 What Not To Do

 It’s hard for skin to heal when it is constantly being poked and prodded.
-The best thing you can do to help your navel heal is let it be, even when you want to mess with it.
+The best thing you can do to help your navel heal is to let it be, even when you want to mess with it.